 “She probably died away from Pisco and he (John) simply carried her in a coffin to the village where the Mill was, to have her buried.
 They are very superstitious out there, so they probably thought there was something sinister.”

 This explanation assumes that John and Sarah were living and working in Peru at the time, but the evidence seems to suggest otherwise.
-Was it the television programmme aired six months before the events?
-Were they looking for a good story, and finding an English woman’s grave in the cemetery did they decide to weave a legend around it?
+Was the television programme aired six months before the events given above happened looking for a story, and finding an English woman’s grave in the cemetery did they decide to weave a legend around it?
 Who can tell?
 They say most legends have a basis in fact but can that be really true about this story?
-For instance the courts in Blackburn could not have tried Sarah and sentenced her to death for any crime, and even in those days the worst that could have happened to her for practising witchcraft would have been a prison sentence.
+For instance, the courts in Blackburn could not have tried Sarah and sentenced her to death for any crime, and even in those days the worst that could have happened to her for practising witchcraft would have been a prison sentence.
 Had she been found guilty of murder she would have been executed by hanging certainly not shut up in a coffin lead lined or not.

-In my opinion the media of Peru have played on the superstition of the people and woven a legend around an English woman who had the misfortune to die in that country.
+In my opinion the media of Peru played upon the superstition of the local people and wove a legend around an English woman who had the misfortune to die in that country.
 But just in case I’m wrong, when you go to bed tonight make sure your windows are tightly shut and the garlic is secured over your front door… You never know!